Lung transplantSolid organ transplant - lung

 - Destruction of the large airways and lung (bronchiectasis)

 - Emphysema or chronic obstructive pulmonary disease (COPD)

 - Lung conditions in which the lung tissues become swollen and scarred (interstitial lung disease)

 - High blood pressure in the arteries of the lungs (pulmonary hypertension)

-Lung transplant may NOT be done for patients who:
+Lung transplant may not be done for people who: